Homogeneous spaces in tensor categories: Existence of affine quotients

 The rest of the section is devoted to proving that (4) is equivalent to (1)-(3) when $\mathscr{C}$ is semisimple.
-We will largely follow Schneider \cite{Sch}, who works entirely in $\mathscr{C}=\operatorname{Vec}$, or more generally in the category of modules over some commutative ring in $\operatorname{Vec}$.
+However, we will only impose semisimplicity of $\cC$ at the very end of the proof.
+We will largely follow Schneider \cite{Sch}, who works in $\mathscr{C}=\operatorname{Vec}$, or more generally in the category of modules over some commutative ring in $\operatorname{Vec}$.
 We will simply generalize Schneider's arguments to the setting of more general tensor categories which works without much obstruction.
 Because of this, we will try to be brief in our proofs, and point to the relevant literature on Hopf algebras in $\operatorname{Vec}$ which prove the result we need.
 Finally, we remark that some version of Theorem \ref{thm affine quotient} should hold even if $A,B$ and $H$ are not commutative (which is the more general setting considered in \cite{Sch}) but we do not discuss this here.